LLNL/axom/src/axom/primal/docs/sphinx/opintersect.rst

    :language: C++

-If a ray intersects a bounding box at more than one point, as in the example above, the first point along the ray is reported as the intersection.
+If a ray intersects a bounding box at more than one point, as in the example above, the first intersection point along the ray (the intersection closest to the ray's origin) is reported as the intersection.
 Thus, the ray's entry point is shown in the diagram, rather than some point in the box's interior or where it exits the box.
+If a ray originates inside a bounding box, the origin will be reported as the point of intersection.